CLICK HERE for a printable full page view of the rules.

 Most Sunday LAMSL rules will apply except for the following:

-4. Uniform rule will not be enforced but we strongly encourage all players to wear a numbered jersey, baseball pants and baseball cap.
+4. Matching uniform rule will not be enforced but players must wear a numbered jersey, baseball pants and baseball cap.

-7. Always refer to Sunday rules when necessary.
+5. Always refer to regular rules when necessary.
 In case of any questionable rule, play the game under protest and the league Vice-President will address it at the appropriate time.

 8. Top seeded teams will have home field advantage throughout the playoffs including the Championship game.
 In the case of a tie in the standings, head to head between tied teams will determine higher seed.
 If there is a tie head to head then we will revert to runs allowed.